bharath12b5/mvn-linux/Building-Apache-Geode.md

 ### Building Apache Geode

-Apache Geode 1.0.0 M1 has been successfully built and tested for Linux on z Systems.
-The following instructions can be used for RHEL 7.1, SLES 12 SP1 and Ubuntu 16.04.
+The instructions provided below specify the steps to build Apache Geode 1.0.0 M2 on Linux on the IBM z Systems for RHEL 7, SLES 12-sp1 and Ubuntu 16.04.

 _**General Notes:**_
 i) _When following the steps below please use a standard permission user unless otherwise specified._